Tonnanto/BasicQuests/README.md

 As soon as a quests reward is collected it disappears from the list of quests and a newly generated quest will be added to the list.
 By default a player is allowed to skip one quest every 24h by using `/skipquest <index>`.
 Some quests require the player to complete an advancement before they can be generated.
 Quests in the nether for example require the player to have completed the ***"Diamonds!"*** advancement.
-Also newly generated quests will increase in their quantities related to the players playtime on the server: While a new player might receive a quest like ***"Mine 32 Iron Ore"*** a player with lots of playtime on the server would rather receive a quest like this ***"Mine 512 Iron Ore"***.
+Also newly generated quests will increase in their quantities proportional to the players playtime on the server: While a new player might receive a quest like ***"Mine 32 Iron Ore"*** a player with lots of playtime on the server would rather receive a quest like this ***"Mine 512 Iron Ore"***.
 This feature can be precisely adjusted in the `config.yml` or be turned of entirely.
 Some quests are incredibly rare but promise very high rewards once completed.